tamaraOrtiz/blog-example/README.md

 This is a sample blog using Rails, React and NewsAPI.
 This application is deployed to https://blog-challenge-to.herokuapp.com/

 ## Deploy
-This project is using Heroku to deploy.
+This project uses Heroku to deploy.

 For Ruby: